6 Ways to Quit Pressuring Your Writing to Succeed

 So, how do we do this?
 Change your mindset.

 Are you feeling paralyzed?
 Has your writing stopped?
 Or are you feeling rushed?
 Has your writing magic disappeared?
-Use the five thought-trains to diagnose your issue in the writer's space race, reframe your mindset, and get back on the right track.
+Use the six thought-trains to diagnose your issue in the writer's space race, reframe your mindset, and get back on the right track.

 For the I'm-paralyzed-and-overwhelmed thoughts: